Shipping bikes to or from France

 Send My Bag arranges to send bikes between France and destinations worldwide.
 They can also do EU-EU destinations, which is handy for one-way rides - say if you want to hire a bike in France and ship it back from the Netherlands or Germany.
 Australia and South Africa – traditionally tricky destinations with biosecurity measures – are also possible.
 They also ship from one French destination to another, though this can be expensive.
 Bikes will need to be securely boxed or bagged.
 They aren't always cheapest but reports suggest they are generally reliable and contactable.

-SHERPR works with a network of international shippers (in English).
+SHERPR works with a network of international shippers (in English) but they currently can't take bookings online (email me at lyn@freewheelingfrance.com for the latest direct contact).
 You can send your bikes from your club or home to anywhere in the world (including Australia and South Africa) and back again.
 It's cheaper UK-France or France-US as they have depots in the UK and the US.
-They also supply reinforced cardboard bike boxes and packing (delivered to you before you ship if in the UK) if you don't have your own bike box.
-Note they do not ship soft-shell bags.
-See here.
+Note they do not ship soft-shell bags and they do not do EU-EU.

 How do you get this to France?
 Photo: Thomas Guest